fubby14/tOoIA/grantreadme.txt

 >>>>> SUMMARY <<<<<
 ####################################################################
-grow the ranks of the order of imposssible artifacts on solana "tooia" is a 7 week initiation in the art of creating what should not exist. it unfolds on solana with metaplex, where the blockchain acts as a ritual field: ownership bends, permanence becomes decay, and contradictions become material.
+we will grow the ranks of the order of imposssible artifacts on solana.
+"tooia" is a 7-week initiation in the art of creating what should not exist. it unfolds on solana with metaplex, where the blockchain acts as a ritual field: ownership bends, permanence becomes decay and contradictions become material.

-initiates learn by doing through weekly sparks: a tool intro, a short talk, and one small spell. the end goal is singular: each initiate leaves with one impossible artifact, a digital relic that exists only because the chain enforces its contradictions. together, the cohort forms a public codex.
+initiates learn by doing through weekly sparks: a tool intro, a short talk and one small spell. the end goal is singular: each initiate leaves with one impossible artifact, a digital relic that exists only because the chain enforces its contradictions. together, the cohort forms a public codex.

 >>>>> IMPACT <<<<<
 ####################################################################
-- 20 to 30 finished works across the cohort
+- 42 works across the cohort
-- open documentation (notes, recordings, templates)
+- open documentation (notes, templates)
 - public codex release and mint
-- participants leave with practical fluency in on chain art making
+- participants leave with practical fluency in on-chain art making
+- cohort of artists pushing beyond pointers to jpegs

 >>>>> REQUIREMENTS <<<<<
 ####################################################################
 - a computer
 - discord connection
 - 10 to 14 hours available per week
-- twitter profile link
+- twitter profile

 >>>>> METHOD <<<<<
 ####################################################################
-we work slowly, with accessible guis and intuitive editors. this is vibe coding as witchcraft. randomness, selection, and hand driven tweaks are braided into a human in the loop process.
+we work slowly, with accessible guis and intuitive editors. this is vibe coding as witchcraft. randomness, selection and hand driven tweaks are braided into a human in the loop process.

 we use token data and on chain events as seeds, but we do not make